LeinRa96/my-power-bi-portfolio/README.md

-# my-power-bi-portfolio
+# Power BI Dashboards Portfolio
-This is my portfolio consisting of dashboards that I have created to showcase my Power BI skills
+Welcome to my Power BI Dashboards Portfolio!
+This repository showcases a collection of interactive dashboards I’ve created using Microsoft Power BI, a powerful business intelligence tool used for data analysis and visualisation.